cslab/csspin/docs/howtoplugins.rst

   defined in the plugins module using ``defaults = spin.config(...)``.
 - ``type: object``-configured entries don't have a default value.
 - All mappable properties must have the following keys: ``type`` and ``help``.
+- Property-key names should be representable as environment variables, allowing letters, digits and single underscores where underscores should not be leading or trailing.
+Constrains are not enforced, since these special cases do occur in practice, as plugins define their part of the config tree within the ``config()``-call whereas the Python syntax permits assignments like ``config(foo.bar="value")`` and ``config(1foo="value")``.
+Otherwise, properties can't be overridden by environment variables.

 - For built-in plugins only:
   - Default values of built-in plugins should be defined in ``schema.yaml`` of